Parthakhil2901/Onyx-EXAHS/README.md

 🚀 Vision

-Career Co-Pilot aims to redefine e-learning by making it personalized, adaptive, and career-driven, preparing the next generation for the workforce of tomorrow.
+JOB-Verse aims to redefine e-learning by making it personalized, adaptive, and career-driven, preparing the next generation for the workforce of tomorrow.

 ---